 When you color a historical map of ancient Egypt you can see the boundaries of the Old, Middle, and New Kingdoms and why the older kingdoms ended at the second cataract of the Nile.
 You can draw on trade routes and maybe even guess at why those traders took the routes they chose.
 You could also add invasion routes, cities, tombs, neighboring civilizations, and areas of conquest, depending on what your studies are focusing on.

-The map below shows the boundaries of the Old, Middle, and New Kingdoms of Egypt, trade routes, oases, cataracts on the Nile, plus the cities and tombs.
-Start by coloring the 3 kingdoms.
+Start by coloring the 3 kingdoms: Old, Middle, and New.
 Then color and label the oases.
 Finally, color the desert and the water.